Max Comtois played world juniors with separated shoulder | CBC Sports

 Anaheim Ducks say Canadian captain will miss 'about 2 weeks'

-Captain Max Comtois played for Canada with a separated shoulder at this year's world junior hockey championship, the Anaheim Ducks announced on Saturday.
+Canadian captain Max Comtois played with a separated shoulder at this year's world junior hockey championship, the Anaheim Ducks announced on Saturday.

 It's unclear when Comtois was hurt, but he did receive treatment for an undisclosed injury after Canada's 5-1 win over the Czech Republic on Dec.
 29.

-Comtois played 10 games for the Ducks in October before returning to the London Knights in the Ontario Hockey League.
+Comtois played 10 games for the Ducks in October before returning to the Drummondville Voltigeurs of the Quebec Major Junior Hockey League in late November.

 IIHF eyes NHL-sized rinks